 On February 7, Ms. Zhang was invited to attend the Presentation of 2017 South-South Cooperation Report: “Changing Roles of South-South Cooperation in the Global Development System: Towards 2030”, where she introduced FCSSC and its annual report to the participants.
 Not only did she introduce the background and vision of FCSSC to the 28 experts around the globe, but also she emphasized the intention and distinguishing feature of the Report.
 During the meeting, Dr. Gu Jing, one of the authors of the report from the Institute of Development Studies, was invited to make a presentation on the chapter she wrote.

-At the Technical Brainstorming Meeting held on February 9th, Ms. Zhang and FCSSC invited Dr. Gu Jing, Director of the Centre for Rising Powers and Global Development in the University of Sussex, Mr. Jiang Xiheng, Deputy Director of China Center for International Knowledge on Development, Professor Huang Meibo, visiting scholar of the Global Economic Governance Programme at the University of Oxford, and Mr. Richard Carey, former Chairman of the OECD-DAC, discussed in groups on economic, political, environmental, financial, and technological issues.
+At the meeting held on February 9th, Ms. Zhang and FCSSC invited to Dr. Gu Jing, Director of the Centre for Rising Powers and Global Development in the University of Sussex, Mr. Jiang Xiheng, Deputy Director of China Center for International Knowledge on Development, Professor Huang Meibo, visiting scholar of the Global Economic Governance Programme at the University of Oxford, and Mr. Richard Carey, former Chairman of the OECD-DAC, to discuss economic, political, environmental, financial, and technological affairs.

 Ms. Zhang also underlined that both industry research and the building of think tank network are regarded as FCSSC’s priorities.
 For instance, FCSSC was nominated, along with 40 research institutes from 27 different countries, as well as the United Nations Development Programme (UNDP) and other international organizations, to become a founding member of the “Silk Road Think Tank Network.”
 Meanwhile, FCSSC also collaborated with Peking University School of Economics to write and edit the Annual Report on South-South Cooperation.
 The first report, named as “Towards 2030: Changing Roles of South-South Changing Roles of South-South Cooperation in the Global Development System”, was formally published at the United Nations Office in Vienna together with United Nations Industrial Development Organization.
 “FCSSC will endeavor to strengthen the cooperation with related think tanks as a way to help policymakers in developing countries work out their industrialization plans and corresponding projects,” said Ms. Zhang.